fishcus/KAP-manual/en/model/cube/cube_suggestion.en.md

   - Business Oriented: Optimizer would only digest SQL patterns input in *Optimizer Inputs* to suggest multiple aggregate groups consisting of mandatory dimensions.
 Cubes which follows business-oriented strategy are designed to answer known queries.

-  - Default: If you do not specify any strategy, This product will suggest the aggregation groups and Rowkeys based on the contents in *Optimizer Inputs*.
+  - Default: If you do not specify any strategy, This product will suggest the aggregation groups and RowKeys based on the contents in *Optimizer Inputs*.

 - *Dimensions*: dimension and the type of dimension, such as *Normal* or *Derived.*
 - *Measures*: suggest common aggregation mostly in entered SQL patterns as measures.
-- *Aggregation Groups*: Optimizer will suggest select rules for each group, such as Joint, Hierarchy, Max dimension combination(MDX) etc.
+- *Aggregation Groups*: Optimizer will suggest select rules for each group, such as Joint, Hierarchy, Max Dimension Combination(MDC), etc.
-- *Rowkey*: Optimizer will suggest order and configuration for each Rowkeys, such as Encoding.
+- *RowKey*: Optimizer will suggest order and configuration for each RowKey, such as Encoding.

-In order to achieve accurate suggestion, Optimizer need following items as input:
+In order to achieve accurate suggestion, Optimizer need to take the following items as input:

-- Preference: help you optimize cube exactly based on your query scenario
+- Preference: Help you to optimize cube accordingly based on your query scenario

   > Note: when you choose one preference, the following input content may be the required condition to use cube optimizer later

-- Model check: Model check must be completed before Optimize a cube, and the result is required input for Data Oriented Optimizer
+- Model Check: Model check must be completed before Optimize a cube, and the result is required input for Data Oriented Optimizer

-- SQL patterns: Some history or target SQL statements, which guides the suggestion for Measures, Aggregation Groups and Rowkeys
+- SQL Patterns: Some history or target SQL statements, which guides the suggestion for Measures, Aggregation Groups and RowKeys

 ### Steps

-Step 1, To finish model check.
-Skip if already passed.
-To get more about model check, please click [here](../model_check.en.md).
+Step 1, Implement model check on a data model.
+Skip the model check if it has already passed.
+To get more info about model check, please click [here](../model_check.en.md).

-Step 2, To create a cube with this model, and click "Collect SQL patterns" under "Cube Info" tabpage, and paste your SQL statements.
-For multiple SQLs, use ';' for seperation.
+Step 2, To create a cube with this model, please click "Collect SQL patterns" under "Cube Info" tab, then paste your SQL statements.
+For multiple SQLs, use ';' for separation.

 ![](images/Cube_optimizer/suggestion_sql.png)

-Step 3, Click the blue "Dimensions" button on "Dimensions" tabpage and then the dimension window will pop up.
+Step 3, Click the blue "Dimensions" button on "Dimensions" tab and then the dimension window will pop up.
 You can select *SQL output* to get suggested dimensions from *SQL patterns*, or select dimensions manually.
-All default dinmension type(normal/derived) are suggested by Cube Optimzier.
+All default dimension types(normal/derived) are suggested by Cube Optimizer.

 ![](images/Cube_optimizer/dimension.png)

-Step 4, Click "Optimize" button under "Dimension optimizations" section, Aggregation groups will be filled with suggested rules, such as Mandatory, Hierarchy and Joint.
-Besides, configuration and order of Rowkeys will also be updated as suggestion.
+Step 4, Click "Optimize" button under "Dimension Optimizations" section, aggregation groups will be filled with suggested rules, such as Mandatory, Hierarchy and Joint.
+Besides, configuration and order of RowKeys will also be updated as suggestion.

-Step 5, Click "SQL Output" button under "Measures" tabpage, Optimizer will fill suggest measures from SQL patterns.
+Step 5, Click "SQL Output" button under "Measures" tab, Optimizer will fill in recommended measures from SQL patterns.

 ![](images/Cube_optimizer/suggestion_measure.png)

-Step 6, According to business requirements, users are able to make any adjustment to dimension, measures, aggregation groups, rowkeys, measures and so on.
-And save it at last.
+Step 6, According to business requirements, users are able to make any adjustment to dimension, measures, aggregation groups, RowKeys, measures and so on.
+After that, save it.